Here is your standard sermon on obedience:

 “Adam disobeyed God and suffered the consequences.
-Jesus has given us a second chance but God demands total obedience.
+Jesus gave us a second chance but God demands total obedience.
 The devil will do what he can to make you disobey because he knows that ‘God’s wrath comes on those who are disobedient.’
 So do what you’re told and obey.”

 The preacher of insecurity has a ready answer: “Heed the words of Jesus: ‘If you love me, you will obey what I command’ (John 14:15).
 To love God means to obey his commands.
 God is to be feared and obeyed.”